asteroid-team/torch-audiomentations/README.md

 ### Added

 * Add new transform: `Identity`
-* Add API for processing of targets alongside inputs.
+* Add API for processing targets alongside inputs.
 Some transforms experimentally support this feature already.

 ### Changed